 The Amazon river dolphin (Inia geoffrensis), also known as the boto, bufeo or pink river dolphin, is a species of toothed whaleendemic to South America and is classified in the family Iniidae.
 Three subspecies are currently recognized: I. g. geoffrensis (Amazon river dolphin), I. g. boliviensis (Bolivian river dolphin) and I. g. humboldtiana (Orinoco river dolphin).
 The position of the Araguaian river dolphin (I. araguaiaensis) within the clade is still unclear.[3][4]
 The three subspecies are distributed in the Amazon basin, the upper Madeira River in Bolivia, and the Orinoco basin, respectively.

 It is the only species of river dolphin kept in captivity, mainly in Venezuela and Europe.
-It is difficult to train and a high mortality rate is seen among captive individuals.
+It is difficult to train and there is a high mortality rate among captive individuals.

 Taxonomy